The Geological Heritage Audit of County Offaly - 2016

 After the last Ice Age, the water table was considerably higher than it is today.
 Wavestone/ Mushroom stone is the name given to a limestone rock which has wave marks on it which indicate this water level.
 Some are shaped like mushrooms, others have an overhang facing in just one direction but all are notched and undercut in such a fashion as to suggest prolonged exposure to standing water at some time in the past.
 These help us to decipher where the ancient shore lines were.

-To find out more about these unusual features of the Offaly landscape download the publication Ireland's Mushroom Stones, Relics of a Vanished Lakeland Louise Dunne and John Feehan.
+To find out more about these unusual features of the Offaly landscape see the publication Ireland's Mushroom Stones, Relics of a Vanished Lakeland Louise Dunne and John Feehan.
 2003.
-This can be downloaded - due to the size of it, it is in three parts part 1(6MB), part 2 (8MB), part 3 (6MB)
+An updated publication of mushroom stones nationwide is due out in 2022.

 The mushroom stone at Endrim.